 Generally, a plaintiff will need a good personal injury lawyer to help them work through their case to be sure they provide the strongest case possible.

-As we answer the question, “What is a wrongful death case?”
-It’s important to know that there are two kinds of damages in a wrongful death case.
+As we determine what is or is not a wrongful death claim, it’s important to know that there are two kinds of damages in a wrongful death case.

-- Damages that occur for the decedent from the moment of the act that lead to death until the time of death.
+- Damages decedent experiences from the moment they are injured until the time of death.
 These could include the decedent’s:

 - Emotional and physical pain and suffering